-While I’m not vegan, I sometimes consume meal replacement drinks when I don’t have time for a proper meal.
-That’s usually when I’m traveling and don’t have access to healthy sources of food.
+While I focus on getting the nutrients my body needs from whole food sources, I do consume meal replacement drinks on occasion, such as when I don’t have time for a proper meal or when I’m traveling and don’t have access to healthy food options.

 What Makes a Vegan Shake Healthy?